y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Jan 16, 2023</time> In discussion regarding the closing ceremony.

 - <time>Jan 05, 2023-Jan 14, 2023</time> Did some more organisational work, held the last (technically fourth) day and sent out the capstone project submission form!

 - <time>Jan 04, 2023</time> Did some organisational work.